marktnoonan/cy-validators-example/README.md

 Notes:

-By default, component validators are scoped to run commands against the DOM __within__ a component.
+Component validators are scoped to run commands against the DOM __within__ a component.
 The top level element (the one with the `data-cy-component` attribute) itself is outside the scope of your regular commands and assertions in a validator.
-That layer is available in validators as `component` in your `options` object.
-Validators can also be called with `scopeToComponentName: false` in the `options` to skip this completely.
+That layer is available in validators as `component` in the `options` object.
 ### Component Specs

 Dos: